wtchen/datatools-ui/docs/user/add-deployment-server.md

 If there are EC2 instances running for the desired load balancer, you can click `Terminate EC2 Instances` before proceeding.

 Proceed to save the new deployment server (The `Save` button is at the top of the dialog).
 The new server will  appear in the list of available servers when deploying feeds.

+## For test deployments (from old notes)

+A flexible approach for test deployments is to create a stable EC2 instance with a good amount of memory.
+Identify one or more `internalUrls` which is the URL where the OTP server is listening for a `buildGraphOverWire` request.
+(Note: the `publicUrl` should point to a user interface for the trip planner.)